Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

   }
   main();                           // Call our whole code as a single function call: main()

+  // To do: should really make this a full p5.js prog with a setup() and draw() that draws something.

 </head>
 <body>Not have much of a body, this is a JavaScript example, not HTML</body>
 </html>